Edriv-DS/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 1. Within the Remote Desktop session to **az30410a-vm1**, in the **Microsoft Edge** window, select **Settings** menu header, in the **Settings** menu, select **Safety**, in the cascading menu, select **InPrivate Browsing**, and, in the InPrivate Microsoft Edge window, navigate to the Access Panel Applications portal [https://myapplications.microsoft.com](https://myapplications.microsoft.com).

-1. When prompted, sign in by using the synchronized Azure AD account of the **aduser1**, using the full user name you recorded in the previous exercise and the **Pa55w.rd1234** password.
+1. When prompted, sign in by using the synchronized Azure AD account of the **aduser1**, using the full user name you recorded in the previous exercise and the password of your choice (**&lt;YOUR PASSWORD&gt;**).

 1. Verify that you can successfully sign in to the Access Panel Applications portal.